MCP Server

 Browse custom dimensions (universal dimensions).
 These are user-created dimensions that combine or transform data from connected sources.
 Use action to choose the operation:

-• list — team custom dimensions with optional type/search filter
+• list — cursor-paginated team custom dimensions with optional type/search filter (pass cursor from page.cursor for next page)

-• list_with_premades — includes premade (system) dimensions alongside team ones
+• list_with_premades — cursor-paginated list including premade (system) dimensions alongside team ones

 • show — full dimension details (metadata, timestamps, creator)